-Abertay students win prestigious American award for video game about sexual consent30 May 2016
+Abertay students win prestigious American award for video game about sexual consent

 A group of Abertay University students have won a prestigious American award for a video game designed to raise young people’s awareness of the issue of consent in sexual relationships.